 HTC VIVE Pro Eye Development Guide

-This page will give you a step-by-step walkthrough on how to set up your HTC VIVE Pro Eye and how to create a simple scene in Unity using the Tobii XR SDK.
+This page will give you a step-by-step walkthrough on how to set up your HTC VIVE Pro Eye and how to get started with the Tobii XR SDK.

-In the finished scene, you will be able to highlight game objects by looking at them.
+At the end of this guide, you will be able to highlight game objects by looking at them.

 Step 1: Set up your headset

 Follow the VIVE Pro Eye Setup guide.

 The VIVE Pro Eye Setup guide will automatically start the calibration at the end of the setup flow.

 If you need to re-calibrate or if you switch users, you can always open the calibration tool from the SteamVR dashboard.